tracerinteractive/TaskForce/README.md

 ![GitHub Login](https://github.com/tracerinteractive/TaskForce/assets/43829991/eab20d9f-909b-49bd-8f01-4a40e60b5ee7)

 You must also login to an Epic Games account.
-Go to [epicgames.com](https://epicgames.com) and click *Sign In*, even if you've never created an Epic Games account before.
+Go to [epicgames.com](https://epicgames.com) and click *Sign In*, even if you've never created an account before.
 Then click *Sign Up* at the very bottom to create an account or select a way to login to your existing account.
 > :warning: You must have an Epic Games account to use the workshop!

 ![Epic Games Login](https://github.com/tracerinteractive/TaskForce/assets/43829991/f0edb2a0-ed69-408b-bdc0-8aa499363261)